Header photo by Sarah McCulloch

 A Social – a fundraising party for a wedding, sports team, or community group often held at a community hall.
 Highlights of these only-in-Manitoba bashes are: dancing to “Love Shack” or “Mony Mony”, chugging a Labatt beer, entering a silent auction to win a BBQ or wine fridge, and “late lunch” snacks such as cheddar cheese cubes and rye bread sandwiches.

-Meat shouldering – a gag pulled at a Social (definition above) where a prankster stealthily places a piece of deli meat (from the late lunch) onto the shoulder of an unsuspecting victim.
+Meat shoulder – a gag pulled at a Social (definition above) where a prankster stealthily places a piece of deli meat (from the late lunch) onto the shoulder of an unsuspecting victim.
 The objective is to not get caught and to see how long the victim parades around the dance floor before noticing or being informed.
+Also known as salami shoulder.

 Crokicurl – a mashup of the sport of curling and the tabletop game of crokinole.
 Players compete on a quadrant-shaped ice rink, sliding pseudo-curling rocks toward the centre bullseye to accumulate the most points.
 Crokicurl rinks are beginning to pop up across Canada, but Manitobans take pride in knowing that the idea first came out of The Forks in Winnipeg in 2017.